The

 data for a reasonable number of years after

 publication.
-Authors may refer to their
+Authors may refer to their journal's

-journal's Guide for Authors for further details.
+Guide for Authors for further details.

-1.3.
+7.3.
 Originality and Acknowledgement

 of Sources

-The authors should ensure that they have
+The authors should ensure

-has been appropriately cited or quoted, and
+others, that this has been appropriately cited or

-permission has been obtained where necessary.
+quoted, and permission has been obtained where

-Proper acknowledgment of the work of others
+Proper acknowledgment of the

-must always be given.
-Authors should cite
+work of others must always be given.
+Authors should

-publications that have influenced the reported work
+cite publications that have influenced the reported

-larger scholarly record.
+the larger scholarly record.
 Information obtained

 privately, as in conversation, correspondence, or